Quantum Phase Sensitivity with Generalized Coherent States Based on Deformed su(1,1) and Heisenberg Algebras: Introduction

 \section{Introduction}

 Interferometry is a technique based on the interference of waves.
 This technique is essential for precision measurement, quantum metrology and sensing, and is important for developing fundamental physics concepts \cite{Abbott2017}.
 Interferometric measurements of physical quantities like magnetic and gravitational fields fundamentally depend on detecting phase shifts in the interfering waves \cite{Ou2020}.
 Due to their exceptional sensitivity to phase changes, interferometers are extensively utilised in precision measurement and metrology.

-Quantum metrology is gaining widespread application across diverse fields, driven by advances in quantum technologies \cite{Liu2017} quantum information theory \cite{Gerry2012, Gagatsos2013, Gaidi2024, Gaidi2025, Dakir2025}.
+Specifically, quantum metrology is gaining widespread application across diverse fields, driven by advances in quantum technologies \cite{Liu2017,Dowling2015} and quantum information theory \cite{Gerry2012, Gagatsos2013, Gaidi2024, Alaoui2024, Gaidi2025}.
 As a fundamental aspect of quantum metrology, phase estimation has received considerable research attention.
-The sensitivity of optical interferometry is a research topic of interest and plays an essential role in various precision metrology applications \cite{Helstrom1969}, such as environmental sensing, gravitational wave detection \cite{Grote2013, Vahlbruch2018, Tse2019}, quantum technologies \cite{Giovannetti2012, Lang2014}, and gyroscopes \cite{Khial2018}.
+The sensitivity of optical interferometry is a research topic of interest and plays an essential role in various precision metrology applications \cite{Helstrom1969,Slaoui2023,Slaoui2022,Sparaciari2015,Sparaciari2016}, such as environmental sensing, gravitational wave detection \cite{Grote2013, Vahlbruch2018, Tse2019}, quantum technologies \cite{Giovannetti2012, Lang2014}, and gyroscopes \cite{Khial2018}.